MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/troubleshooting.rst

 ***************************************

 - Number of Workers/Cores > 100: There a a known bug in MATLAB R2023a for cases when the number of workers is more than 100.
   Refer to the following `bug report <https://www.mathworks.com/support/bugreports/details/2968710.html>`_ for a workaround to resolve the issue.
-Additionally, steps taken in :ref:`matlab server issues` can help to solve this problem.
+Additionally, steps taken in :ref:`matlab server issues <ts_matlab_server>` can help to solve this problem.

 - Out of Memory during deserialization